Sharma-Pranav/Sharma-Pranav/README.md

-- 👋 Hi, I’m @Sharma-Pranav
+- 👋 Hi, I’m Pranav Sharma
 - 👀 I’m interested in Machine Learning in general and Deep Learning in particular
-- 🌱 I’m currently learning to work with github efficiently.
+- 🌱 I’m currently working on industrial use cases.
-- 💞️ I’m looking to collaborate on Research
+- 💞️ I’m looking to collaborate on Research and Consultations for industry.
 - 📫 How to reach me : topranav@outlook.com

 <!---